mariozeats/mariozeats/content/post/matchamacarons.md

 Can never go wrong with some matcha macarons.
 I've made them lots of times, but here's a post dedicated to them :p.
 This is my updated recipe that I use (taken from the awesome [Botegga Tinnie](https://www.instagram.com/bottegatinnie/)).
 Hollows have always plagued me and this recipe and a low and slow bake mostly fix this for me.

 **Update Jan 2020**, lately I've been doing 305F for 20min. once again you just nead to learn your oven (going to leave this recipe at 285 though).
+See my notes in my [General Macarons Recipe](https://www.mariozeats.com/post/macarons/) for the most up to date.

 ***Note:*** For some reason I always screw up when I try doing 2x the size of the recipe and then splitting in half to add flavorings, so for the white and green shells, I just made the recipe twice.